 Adapted from our soon-to-be-released cookbook, Bountiful (next week!), this chicken pot pie recipe now has a different pie shell.
 We made it into a galette, something a little more elegant to celebrate the arrival of Fall.
 Besides, when the chicken pot pie filling bakes on top of the pie dough, what you have is an amazing base that’s soaked up all the juices from the filing.
 It’s the best spoon-full of pie dough that you’ll ever eat.

-The is an adaptation from a couple recipes out of our cookbook, Bountiful.
-It utilizes the filling from our dill chicken pot pie with puff pastry, combined with the super versatile dough used as the crust for several recipes in the book.
+The is an adaptation from a recipe out of our cookbook, Bountiful.
+It utilizes the filling from our dill chicken pot pie with puff pastry, combined with the super versatile basic pie dough on our site.

 Salt and freshly cracked black pepper

-1 cup (240ml) heavy cream, plus more for brushing the pastry
+1/2 cup (120ml) heavy cream, plus more for brushing the pastry

 Rinse the chicken and pat it dry.
 If the chicken pieces are thick, place them between two sheets of plastic wrap and lightly pound them to 1/2-inch thick.
 Season the pieces with salt and pepper.

-In a large sauté pan, melt 2 tablespoons of the butter over medium-high heat.
+In a large sauté pan, melt 1 tablespoon of the butter over medium-high heat.
 Add the chicken and cook until lightly browned, about 4 minutes on each side.
 Remove the chicken from the pan and set aside to cool.

 To the same pan, add 1 tablespoon of the butter, then add the shallots, garlic, carrots, and corn and cook over medium heat until the shallots begin to soften, 3 to 5 minutes.
-Add the wine and brandy and simmer until the pan is almost dry, 12 to 15 minutes.
+Add the wine and brandy and simmer until the pan is almost dry, about 10 minutes.

 Add the remaining 1 tablespoon butter.
 When it is melted, stir in the flour.
 Cook, stirring, for 1 minute, then add the cream and stock.
 Simmer, stirring occasionally, until thickened, about 5 minutes.